Remembering a time up north

 I remember when I was in the second and third grade.
-We were living in Sioux City, Iowa, in a big house that seemed, to an eight-year old boy, to go on forever.
+We were living in Sioux City, Iowa, in a big house that seemed, to an 8-year old boy, to go on forever.

+I remember the first time I saw it, too.
+We were there looking around the outside of the property with a real estate agent.
+To me, the grounds appeared vast.
+I eventually wandered away from the grownups and my younger brothers and I stood at the side of the house looking into what I remember were dense, black woods.

 All I could come up with was, “Uh.”